-NOTE: Regulation (EC) No 1907/2006 of The European Parliament and of the Council (REACH) restricts the marketing and use of creosote and creosote treated wood.
-Individual authorisations under the BPR may impose additional restrictions.
+NOTE: The REACH etc. (Amendment) Regulations 2021 amend Regulation (EC) No 1907/2006 of The European Parliament and of the Council (REACH) which restricts the marketing and use of creosote and creosote treated wood.
+Individual authorisations under the BPR impose additional restrictions in the EU including N. Ireland.
 Before specifying creosote treatment consult the regulations and the Wood Protection Association Guidance Note TW 6 for details of where creosoted wood may be used.